Ravioli with Sun-Dried Tomato Cream Sauce

 Large skillet

-We recommend using refrigerated fresh cheese ravioli (neutral base) for convenience and quick cooking.
+Fresh, refrigerated cheese or spinach ravioli (neutral base) is perfect for convenience and quick cooking.

 Absolutely!
-Sweet or spicy Italian sausage are both great options.
-Ground beef, chicken or turkey also works beautifully here.
+Sweet or spicy Italian sausage are both excellent options.
+Ground beef, chicken, or turkey also works beautifully here.

 Additional chicken stock can be used for white wine as a non-alcoholic substitute.